ibm-mas/ansible-devops/ibm/mas_devops/roles/dro/README.md

 Role Variables - Installation
 -------------------------------------------------------------------------------
 ### dro_action
 Inform the role whether to perform an install or uninstall of Data Reporter Operator.
-Supported values are `install_dro` and `uninstall`.
+Supported values are `install-dro` and `uninstall`.

 - Optional
 - Environment Variable: `DRO_ACTION`
-- Default: `install_dro`
+- Default: `install-dro`

 !!! note
     The install verb for `dro_action` is chosen to avoid conflict with the existing `uds_action` variable from the `uds` role (`install`) to ease migration from UDS to DRO, this allows the value of `uds_action` and `dro_action` to be set once and provide clarity around which dependency should be installed.